Aaizen/catatanku/README.md

-# catatanku

-Aplikasi flutter untuk catatan harian secara offline.
+# Aplikasi flutter untuk catatan harian secara offline.

 A few resources to get you started if this is your first Flutter project: